Bengali Phulkopir Singara / Gobhi Samosa

-For this recipe, I have rolled out the dough slightly thinner than I usually do it for potato samosa, becasue this will ensure both khasta / flaky with nice crunch.
-This will give you samosa with few tiny airpockets or blistered shell but it taste great that way.
+For this recipe, I have rolled out the dough slightly thinner than I usually do it for potato samosa, because this will ensure both khasta / flaky with nice crunch.
+This will give you samosa with few tiny air pockets or blistered shell but it taste great that way.

 How to make your samosa super khasta or flaky?